axelhahn/cronwrapper/docs/30_Features.md

 ### Cronwrapper

-* No need to redirect the cronjobs
+* No need to redirect the output of cronjobs
-* Created log has a normalized syntax and can be parsed with simple grep
+* Created log has a normalized syntax and can be parsed with simple grep commands
 * Block multiple instances of the same job
-* Hooks ✴️ new in 2.0
+* Hooks ✴️ new in 2.0 - execute the same actions in each cronjob before/ after the cronjob command

 ### Monitoring